NYU-CSSA/checkIn/README.md

 # checkIn
-iOS app for CSSA events check-in
+An IOS application for NYUCSSA events check in.
+Main functionalities include CreateEvent, AttendEvent, and ViewData.